How to become a nurse navigator: career path, certification, and salary

 Cancer staging and clinical oncology basics Understanding staging systems (TNM), treatment modality options, clinical trial eligibility, tumor board workflow ONS chemotherapy certification; AONN conference sessions; oncology nursing CE

-Navigation billing fundamentals (CPT codes) Understanding CPT 99490 (chronic care management) and G0024 (oncology care management) for documentation purposes Revenue cycle education at your institution; AONN billing webinars
+Navigation billing fundamentals (PIN codes) Understanding G0023 (principal illness navigation, first 60 minutes per month) and G0024 (each additional 30 minutes) for documentation purposes Revenue cycle education at your institution; AONN billing webinars

 Psychosocial assessment Distress screening (NCCN Distress Thermometer), identifying anxiety/depression, connecting patients to social work and mental health resources NCCN distress screening training; collaboration with oncology social work team